AzureyPackages/AzureyPackages/README.md

 - 👋 Hi, I’m @AzureyPackages
-- 👀 I’m interested in Video Editing
+- 👀 I’m interested in Following Jesus!
-- 🌱 I’m currently learning Motion Graphics
-- 📫 How to reach me: fsghelp2@gmail.com or https://discord.gg/A5rfQqhDBf
+- 📫 How to reach me: fsghelp2@gmail.com
-- ⚡ Fun fact, I have a Youtube!
-Go Leave a Sub to help support me FREE: https://www.youtube.com/channel/UCQdUUQgKnHIB9ZQa8kfYkdQ